 The rate in the pound is set each year by the Government and normally increases by the rate of inflation as at the end of September in the previous financial year.

-When there is a national revaluation of rateable values, normally every five years, the rate in the pound is adjusted so that the total amount of non-domestic rates collected across the country as a whole does not increase by more than inflation.
-The revaluation due in April 2015 was postponed by the Government and takes effect from April 2017.
+When there is a national revaluation of rateable values the rate in the pound is adjusted so that the total amount of non-domestic rates collected across the country as a whole does not increase by more than inflation.

 Between 2005/06 and 2016/17 a lower rate in the pound was used for smaller properties with a rateable value of less than £18,000 (outside London).
 From 2017/18 the lower rate applies to properties with a rateable value of less than £51,000 This is known as the small business rate relief multiplier.